russdanner/craftercms-mcp-server-plugin/README.md

 1. Start the inspector by executing `npx @modelcontextprotocol/inspector`
 2. Configure `Transport Type` with the auth URL `Streamable HTTP`
 3. Configure `URL` with the auth URL `http://localhost/api/plugins/org/craftercms/rd/plugin/mcp/server/craftermcp/stream`
-4. If you are requiring authentication, configure you OID/OAuth client ID
+4. If you are requiring authentication, configure your OID/OAuth client ID